MaQuanZhi/Gaze-Estimation/README.md

        includes eye-tracking glasses.
 The person will be used during dataset generation wear a eye-tracking glasses and glasses will provided annotations.
 Then eye-glasses region is removed from image and removed region is filled by semantic image inpainting.
 Paper claims that inpaining improves gaze estimation accuracy.
-       The proposed method block diagram can be seen below:
+       The block diagram of proposed method can be seen below: